-The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the non-fiduciary activities of the Town (the "Primary Government").
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all activities of the Town (the "Primary Government").
 For the most part, the effect of interfund activity (except for interfund services provided and used between functions) has been removed from these financial statements.